dmurooka/dmurooka/README.md

 ## Projects

-- **Dancewear Brand Analysis on Instagram**: Architect and implement a comprehensive data mining project to uncover trends and patterns in user engagement and content preferences within the dancewear community
+- **Dancewear Brand Analysis**: Architect and implement a comprehensive data mining project to uncover trends and patterns in user engagement and content preferences within the dancewear community
 - **Class Booking Web App**: Design and develop a web application for class booking

 ## Education